-Presented by Megan Landry, the UNE Online Health Informatics Program Manager, this talk discusses the background of health informatics, why it’s important, and how widespread it has become in today’s modern world.
+Presented by Megan Landry, UNE Online’s former Health Informatics Program Director, this talk discusses the background of health informatics, why it’s important, and how widespread it has become in today’s modern world.

-In this presentation, Megan uses real-life examples to further define the field and illustrate its impact in present-day health applications.
+In this presentation, Megan used real-life examples to further define the field and illustrate its impact in present-day health applications.
 Health informatics helps strengthen the relationship of healthcare and technology to ultimately deliver improved patient outcomes.
-Join us as she shares some of the key ways it’s happening today.

 Quotes from the presentation: